 Rick’s practice encompasses his broad experience in the areas of corporate law, real estate law, telecommunications, and the emerging field of cannabis law.

 Rick is a sought-after lawyer working with businesses at the national, regional, and local levels.
 He advises on all aspects of business transactions, including mergers and acquisitions, corporate financing transactions, venture capital transactions on both the company and investor sides, and private equity transactions.

-Rick has substantial real estate experience, having represented both landlords and tenants in commercial leasing matters and commercial real estate acquisitions and sales, and having represented developers in connection with various commercial development projects.
+Rick has substantial real estate experience, having represented both landlords and tenants in commercial real estate acquisitions and sales and commercial leasing matters.
+He advises developers on legal issues relating to commercial development projects throughout New England.

 - Boston University School of Law, LL.M., (Banking and Financial Law), 1998

 - University of Connecticut School of Law, J.D., 1993

 - NAIOP, The Commercial Real Estate Development Association

 - New England Wireless Association

 - The Esplanade Association

 - 2013-present: Named a “Massachusetts Super Lawyer” in the field of Business/Corporate Law